maanmehta/TreeHsBeginAndro_RecipeFragment/Readme.md

 ### About this tutorial

+It is an established best practice not to directly make code changes on the master branch.
+This holds true, even if you are the only developer working on the project.
+When you want to make some code changes, you should create a new "work" branch from your `master` branch, make your code changes to the new `work` branch, complete your testing and when you are done, merge changes in your `work` branch to the `master` branch and now you can safely delete your work branch.

 This tutorial gives step-by-step instructions on how to do basic Github branch management from Android Studio.
 I will cover the following topics:

 1. Create a new `work` branch from `master` branch